This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 1: Use a Suede Brush to Clean Dirt and Scuff Marks

-Suede brushes can be used to clean the dirt and scuff marks on the shoes, usually for lighter stains.
+A suede brush can be used to clean the dirt and scuff marks on the shoes, usually for light stains.
 The trick is to brush in only one direction, generally the direction of the fiber.

-If there is too much dirt, wait for it to dry, and then scrape off what you can with your hands and then use a suede brush to clean.
+If there is too much dirt, first scrape off what you can with your hands and then use a suede brush to clean.

 Step 2: Use an Eraser for Stubborn Marks

 This is where the big guns come in, to get rid of the stubborn, OMG-I’m-gonna-rip-my-hair-out-because-this-stain-isn’t-coming-off marks.
-You can use a suede eraser or even any ordinary eraser on the affected area with back and forth movements.
+Use a suede eraser on the affected area with back and forth movements.

-If even the eraser trick doesn’t work, sandpaper or Mr. Clean Magic eraser can also come to the rescue in such extreme cases.
-Make sure to stuff newspapers into your shoes before rubbing these things on them.
+If a suede eraser doesn’t work, Mr. Clean Magic eraser can also come to the rescue in such extreme cases.
+Make sure to stuff newspapers into your shoes before rubbing a magic eraser on them.

 Step 3: Treating with Vinegar or Rubbing Alcohol

-This trick is more commonly used with light-colored suede shoes that we so dearly cherish.
+This trick is more commonly used with light-colored shoes like blue suede shoes that we so dearly cherish.
 Apply the vinegar or rubbing alcohol to the affected area and press a folded paper towel over the spot.

 Wait for a couple of minutes, count 1-2-3s under your breath to pass the time, and remove the towel.